 Uganda is an excellent choice for a family adventure holiday, offering a variety of memorable wildlife experiences, game safaris in less crowded national parks, beach destinations on islands and lakes, and plenty of outdoor activities.
 The western region of Uganda is particularly well-suited for a family safari holiday, as it is home to most of the country’s national parks, reserves, and natural attractions.
 Here, families can enjoy spectacular wildlife, breathtaking landscapes, and a range of outdoor activities.
-For families with older children aged 15 and above, mountain gorilla and chimpanzee tracking are must-do experiences, while children of all ages can enjoy wildlife viewing in popular national parks like Queen Elizabeth and Murchison Falls, as well as guided nature walks through the rainforests of Uganda to spot a variety of birds, monkeys, and other animals.
+For families with older children aged 15 and above, mountain gorilla and chimpanzee tracking are must-do experiences, while children of all ages can enjoy wildlife viewing in popular national parks like Queen Elizabeth National Park and Murchison Falls National Park, as well as guided nature walks through the rainforests of Uganda to spot a variety of birds, monkeys, and other animals.

 Uganda is a great destination for a family safari holiday, offering a range of activities and attractions suitable for children of all ages.
-In Western Uganda, families with older children can enjoy mountain gorilla and chimpanzee tracking, while younger children will enjoy wildlife viewing in popular national parks such as Queen Elizabeth and Murchison Falls National Park.
+In Western Uganda, families with older children can enjoy mountain gorilla and chimpanzee tracking, while younger children will enjoy wildlife viewing in popular national parks such as Queen Elizabeth National Park and Murchison Falls National Park.
 Children over the age of six can also track white rhinos on foot and search for shoebill storks in canoes at the Ziwa Rhino Sanctuary.

 Central Uganda offers younger children the chance to visit the Ngamba Island Chimpanzee Sanctuary and relax on the beach at the Ssese Islands.